ARIFUL-ISLAM8/Interactive_Storytelling_Platform/README.md

 # 📖 Interactive Storytelling Platform

 The **Interactive Storytelling Platform** is a digital support community designed to foster emotional well-being, practical learning, and social connection through structured storytelling and peer interaction.
 It provides a **safe, moderated environment** where users can share experiences, access resources, and engage in meaningful conversations.

+💡 **Built with Flutter**, the platform offers a **responsive and cross-platform web application** experience.

 ---